patleman/Quadrotor_MRP/README.md

 # Quadrotor_MRP

-A non linear disturbance observer and PID control law for the quadrotor dynamic system
+A non linear disturbance observer and a non linear control law for the quadrotor dynamic system.(both for translational and rotational motion)

 Objective: